-- There are undergraduate courses available (in writing for theatre and writing for television), within the Theatre programme of Victoria University of Wellington's School of English, Film, Theatre, and Media Studies (an undergraduate and an Honours course in writing for theatre), and in the Wellington region (eg. at Whitireia Polytechnic), which have formed a bridge to the MA class for some writers.
+- There are undergraduate courses available (in writing for theatre and writing for television), within the Theatre programme of the University's School of English, Film, Theatre, Media and Communication, and Art History (an undergraduate and an Honours course in writing for theatre), and in the Wellington region (eg. at Whitireia Polytechnic), which have formed a bridge to the MA class for some writers.

 - The important thing is to keep writing.

 Can I discuss my writing with someone and get feedback before I apply?

 No. We cannot determine whether an application is likely to be successful until it can be compared with other course applications.
 This cannot be done until after the application deadline.
 In addition, we just do not have the time or resources to give feedback to potential applicants.